Trigger thumb: Causes and Private Treatment Options

 Treatment aims to eliminate catching or locking and restore full, comfortable movement.
 Most cases can be managed effectively without surgery using conservative methods.
 These may include:

-• Corticosteroid injections: These injections are a very safe and effective way to cure trigger thumb for many patients.
+- Corticosteroid injections: Corticosteroid injections can improve pain and triggering in many people with trigger thumb and may avoid the need for surgery in some cases.
 However, repeated injections in the same thumb should be avoided to prevent potential problems.
+Read more about Cortisone and Steroid Injections: Benefits, Risks & Uses

 If conservative measures don’t work, surgery might be necessary.
 This procedure, known as trigger finger release or A1 pulley release, is a quick procedure often done with local anaesthesia or sedation.
 Surgery is generally preferred over splinting for children when conservative methods are ineffective or the condition affects hand use.